 On May 28, 2020 (the Acquisition Date), in accordance with the Series A Senior Preferred Stock Purchase Agreement (the Purchase Agreement), the Company purchased 5,385,787 shares of Series A Senior Preferred Stock (the Series A Senior Preferred Stock) of PDI Therapeutics, Inc. (PDI Therapeutics), for \$7.1 million, and certain existing PDI Therapeutics shareholders purchased approximately 702,495 shares of the Series A Senior Preferred Stock for \$0.9 million.
 Concurrently with the Series A Senior Preferred Stock purchase, PDI Therapeutics was renamed Cullinan MICA Corp.
-The terms of the Purchase Agreement included two additional milestone-dependent closings for total proceeds of up to \$26.0 million.
-Each additional closing is based on clinical development milestones of MICA's lead candidate, CLN-619.
-Neither milestone occurred as of March 31, 2021.
+The terms of the Purchase Agreement included two additional closings for total proceeds of up to \$26.0 million.

 On the Acquisition Date, PDI Therapeutics authorized the issuance of 72,890,797 shares, of which 39,000,000 was designated as common stock and 33,890,797 was designated as preferred stock.
 Of the authorized preferred stock, PDI Therapeutics designated 1,999,998 shares as Series A Junior Preferred Stock, 652,371 shares as Series A-1 Junior Preferred Stock, 11,451,514 shares as Series A-2 Junior Preferred Stock, and 19,786,914 as Series A Senior Preferred Stock (collectively the Series Preferred Stock).
-Following the initial close in May 2020, MICA had 22,829,406 shares outstanding, including 6,088,282 shares of Series A Senior Preferred Stock (of which the LLC held 5,385,787 shares), 602,784 shares of common stock, and 14,103,883 shares of Series A, A-1 and A2 Junior Preferred Stock described above.
-In addition, there were 2,034,457 shares of common stock underlying options reserved under the 2019 Equity Incentive Plan (of which 1,826,402 was reserved for future issuances to MICA's directors and officers, as well as former employees of PDI Therapeutics).
+Following the initial close in May 2020, MICA (formerly PDI Therapeutics) had 22,829,406 shares outstanding, including 6,088,282 shares of Series A Senior Preferred Stock (of which the LLC held 5,385,787 shares), 602,784 shares of common stock, and 14,103,883 shares of Series A, A-1 and A2 Junior Preferred Stock described above.
+In addition, there were 2,034,457 shares of common stock underlying options reserved under MICA's equity plan (of which 1,826,402 was reserved for future issuances to MICA's directors and officers, as well as former employees of PDI Therapeutics).